Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Village sets the millage rate annually during budget.
 The history of our millage rates document is available as link on this page under Village Financial Reports.
 You can also go to the PBC Property Appraiser’s web site (see Quick Link on this page) and look up your current and proposed taxes.

 Florida State Statute 316.066(5)(a) states that crash reports are confidential for period of 60 days after the report is filed.
 However, such reports are available to the parties involved in the crash including vehicle owners, their legal representatives, insurance companies/agents, prosecutorial authorities, victim services programs, and certain media outlets as described in the exemption.
 All authorized persons must have proper ID and have completed an “Affidavit for Release of Crash Report”.
 Crash reports may be requested, in person, by phone (561)304-4867 or online at Forms • Palm Springs, FL • CivicEngage (vpsfl.org).
+NOTE when you use the online link you will be directed to sign in or create and account to access the system.
+You will only have to do this on the first visit.
 For immediate access, authorized persons may request a report via the www.FloridaCrashPortal.gov website.

 Florida State Statute 119.07 allows public records requests to be responded to in a “reasonable amount of time to retrieve the record and delete those portions of the record the custodian asserts are exempt.”
 This cannot be defined in days, hours or minutes, as each request is unique within itself.
 The Records unit strives to fulfill all requests as quickly as possible.
 Coupled with application of law(s) and accountability of completeness, we strive to provide the best records possible within the law and within a reasonable time frame.
 Criminal reports under investigation will not be released until they are no longer open and actiive.